queben/etch-a-sketch/README.md

 # etch-a-sketch

 Pick your size of grid, and hover mouse over each box.
-It's a digital Etch-A-Sketch
+It's a digital Etch-A-Sketch!